NoxFly/canvas/README.md

 * The update plugin
 * The render plugin

-A plugin can be to update, render or both.
+A plugin can be to update, render, draw hud or all of those.

 ```js
 class MyPlugin extends NoxCanvasPlugin {